Injured Employees: Do Not Assume Your Injury Is Unrelated to Work

 Some injuries are so clearly work-related that there is no reasonable argument to the contrary; let’s say a construction worker who is injured while using a power tool.
 Sometimes, however, there is some question as to whether a particular injury is related to work.

 Slips and falls are not so clearly work-related, for example.
 In fact, slip and falls and parking lot injuries are two widely defended types of workers’ compensation cases.
-In either instance, it would be advisable to speak with an attorney with experience in workplace injury.
+In either instance, it would be advisable to speak with an attorney with experience in a workplace injury.

 Generally, in order to be work-related, an injury must occur while a worker is doing something that would ordinarily occur in the course of his or her job.
 Here are only a few examples of situations that may occur without a worker realizing it could be classified as a work-related injury: